ameseee/kwk-curriculum-site/swift-ios/lessons/object-interaction/index.md

 - We wrote an action on the fridge that adds foods
 - The method takes in any arguments that are required to create a food, then creates a food, then appends that food to the fridge's property.

-## Vocabulary Reflection

-* Class
-* Object
-* Initializer
-* Property
-* Action

 <div class="practice">
   <h2>Practice: Object Interaction</h2>
-  <h3>Part 1: Campers and Camps</h3>
+  <h3>Campers and Camps</h3>
   <p>Your job is to build a Student/Scholar/Camper class and a Camp class.
 You can choose what properties each class has on it.
-The Camp class should have an <code>addCamper</code> action on it, which creates a Student/Scholar/Camper object and stores that in a list of all the campers.</p>
+The Camp class should have an <code class="try-it-code">addCamper</code> action on it, which creates a Student/Scholar/Camper object and stores that in a list of all the campers.</p>
-  <h3>Part 2: Camps and KWK</h3>
+  <h3>Extension: Camps and KWK</h3>
   <p>Build a KWK class that creates and stores camps.
 The KWK class should have a year property.
-Make sure your camp has a location and title (Web Application or Swift/iOS).</p>
+Make sure your camp has a location and title (Web Applications or Mobile Applications).</p>
 </div>